madang/pyra/README.md

 News aggregator in python

+launch gui.py to see it (kind of) working

 [current todo in progress]: write parsers for each site

 * move Rubrics class to separate file (main.py or smth) in order to separate GUI from the function